grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 We follow the river until we reach a point where we can either decide to have a much longer walk, or cut back along similar but different river friendly path.
-We choose the latter, and it works well; we come across two or three foresting flocks of littlies that provide us with the usual Great, Blue , Coal and Long-tailed Tits, and, bringing up the rear, Nuthatch and Treecreeper.
+We choose the latter, and it works well; we come across two or three foresting flocks of littlies that provide us with the usual Great, Blue, Coal and Long-tailed Tits, and, bringing up the rear, Nuthatch and Treecreeper.
 Also very nice.

 We start to climb back up to the car park, and it's clear that a pesky knee